rolfbecker/MIE_2.02_GeoInfo_WS2021/gi0301_ALS_DTM_NRW/gdal_conda_env.md

 ## ISSUES: PROJ (GEOPANDAS, GDAL) ISSUE!!!
 (2021-10-25)

 Installing `pyproj` with `conda` sometimes does not set the environment variable **`PROJ_LIB`** in the current conda environment. <br>
-**Workaround: Set the environment variable explicitly in your Python code!**
+**Workaround 1: Set the environment variable explicitly in your Python code!**

 ```
 import os